Electron surface scattering kernel for a plasma facing a semiconductor: Results

-Let us finally take a look at representative data for the surface scattering kernel arising from our model for a silicon-plasma interface.
+Let us now take a look at representative data for the surface scattering kernel arising from our model for a silicon-plasma interface.
+It is this object which is most important for plasma modeling.
 Since for germanium the data are similar, we discuss only silicon.

-Figure~\ref{SSKforSiData} depicts on the left $R(E,\xi|E^\prime,\xi^\prime)$ for initial energy $E=28.8\,{\rm eV}$ and initial direction cosine $\xi=1$.
-As expected from the transition rates' favoring of large energy transfers, demonstrated in Fig.~\ref{RatesEnergyDependence}, the surface scattering kernel is largest close to the just-outside potential energy.
-The polar plots (in $\beta^\prime$) of the kernel shown on the right of the figure indicate, moreover, that for perpendicular impact the emission occurs essentially isotropically in all spatial directions compatible with the halfspace geometry.
-Only electrons emitted at intermediate energies, for instance, $E^\prime=8.9\,{\rm eV}$ show a preferred range of emission directions.
-However, the magnitude of $R(E,\xi|E^\prime,\xi^\prime)$ is in this energy range rather small.
+Figure~\ref{SSKforSiData} depicts on the left $R(E,\xi|E^\prime,\xi^\prime)$ for initial energy $E=28.8\,{\rm eV}$ and initial direction cosines $\xi=1, 0.75, 0.49,$ and $0.24$.
+As expected from the transition rates' favoring of large energy transfers, demonstrated in Fig.~\ref{RatesEnergyDependence}, the surface scattering kernel is in all cases largest close to the just-outside potential energy.
+The polar plots (in $\beta^\prime$) of the kernel shown on the right of the figure indicate, moreover, that the emission occurs essentially isotropically in all spatial directions compatible with the halfspace geometry, irrespective of the angle of incident.
+Only electrons emitted at intermediate energies, for instance, $E^\prime=8.9\,{\rm eV}$ show a preferred range of emission direction in case of oblique incident.
+This can be also seen on the left, where for $\xi<0.75$ the kernel starts to reach out for oblique $\xi^\prime$ to larger final energies $E^\prime$.
+However, the magnitude of $R(E,\xi|E^\prime,\xi^\prime)$ is in this range of variables rather small.
 Hence, the directed emission is rather improbable.
 The main feature of the data shown on the left of Fig.~\ref{SSKforSiData}, that the kernel is almost vanishing for $8.9\,{\rm eV} < E^\prime < E$, remains intact by reducing $E$.
 Only for $E$ of a few eV the separation breaks down.